 The Fallis Scholarship for the Arts

-The Gallery is no longer accepting applications for the Fallis Scholarship for the Arts.
-Durham Art Gallery established the scholarship out of a desire to cultivate art and artists throughout Grey Bruce.
-Now in its second year, this $3,000 scholarship aims to support the Grey Bruce community by assisting a young local artist in their post-secondary school dreams, by alleviating some of their financial burdens through a scholarship award.
+Durham Art Gallery is now accepting applications for the Fallis Scholarship for the Arts.
+Durham Art Gallery established the scholarship out of a desire to cultivate art and artists throughout so-called Grey Bruce.
+Now in its third year, this $3,000 scholarship aims to support the Saugeen First Nation and Chippewas of Nawash Unceded First Nation and those living in what is now known as the Bruce and Grey Counties, by assisting a young local artist in their post-secondary school dreams, by alleviating some of their financial burdens through a scholarship award.

-Durham Art Gallery encourages you apply next summer!
+Durham Art Gallery encourages you apply!
 Applicants must be from Grey Bruce and have been accepted or are enrolled in an arts program at a post-secondary institution.
 The program may be at a college, university or a recognized art academy.